SpiNNakerManchester/SpiNNakerManchester.github.io/2015.005.Arbitrary/PyNNOnSpinnakerDeveloperInstall.md

 where ```<ip-or-host>``` is the ip address or hostname of your SpiNNaker board.
 1. Type ```help``` to get further usage instructions.

-# <a name="BuildUsage"></a> Build System Usage

-When using the makefiles supplied in this repository, you must set up a number of environment variables using:

-	$ cd spinnaker_tools  # You must be in the spinnaker_tools directory!
-	$ source setup

-You should also ensure you have compiled the SpiNNaker libraries as described above otherwise application compilation will fail.

-## <a name="Compilation"></a> Basic Application Compilation

-To quickly compile a simple single-file application for SpiNNaker, you can use the following command:

-	$ make -f $SPINN_DIRS/Makefile.app APP=example

-This will compile the application in `example.c` and produce a SpiNNaker binary called `example.aplx` in the current directory.

-## <a name="Makefile"></a> Example Makefile

-Though the above is suitable while prototyping applications, real-world applications may contain many source files and should be compiled using their own makefile.

-`Makefile.example` in the root of the `spinnaker_tools` repository provides an annotated Makefile template which compiles simple C programs for SpiNNaker using these tools.
-Once your makefile is set up, your application can then be compiled by calling:

-	$ make

-1. Continue to the [Compile Binaries](#CCOMPILEBINARIES) to compelte the installation by compiling the binaries of the c code used by the tool chain.
+1. Continue to the [Compile Binaries](#CompileBinaries) to compelte the installation by compiling the binaries of the c code used by the tool chain.

-## <a name="CCOMPILEBINARIES"></a> Compile Binaries
+## <a name="CompileBinaries"></a>Compile Binaries

-1. to compile the c code used by the tool chain, run the following instructions from the base folder where all the software is installed:
+To compile the c code used by the tool chain, run the following instructions from the base folder where all the software is installed:

     1. cd spinnaker_tools
     1. source setup
     1. cd ..